Fairfax Injury Lawyer Brien Roche Addresses The Dead Man's Statute

 Waiver

-However the corroboration requirement does not apply where an interested person testifies for the dead man.
+The requirement however does not apply where an interested person testifies for the dead man.

 Where the dead man presents evidence from such a person then the need for additional proof is waived.
 The logic being that the dead man, having offered proof from a person with a money interest in the case, does not need to have the field leveled.
 He leveled it himself.